kinda-gif/Non-IID-Data-Skew-Label-Distribution-Skew/README.md

-# Non-IID-Data-Skew-Label-Distribution-Skew
+# LabelSkewSplitter Library
-LabelSkewSplitter is a Python tool that partitions datasets by sorting samples according to their labels and dividing them into sequential segments.
+LabelSkewSplitter is a Python library that partitions datasets by sorting samples according to their labels and dividing them into sequential segments.
 Each segment is saved as a client-specific subset, resulting in distinct label distributions.
-This method is particularly useful for simulating non-IID data conditions in federated learning and distributed machine learning environments.
+This method is particularly useful for simulating non-IID data conditions in **Federated Learning** and **Distributed Machine Learning** environments.

 ## Installation